petrifiedvoices/stroyno-inscriptions/README.md

 In order to download the Epidoc XML files, please go to the [Github repository](https://github.com/petrifiedvoices/stroyno-inscriptions) folder ```epidoc```.

 ## The article:
-The full article discussing the epigraphic finds can be accessed at [...]() (link TBA) as part of the volume Tušlová, P., Weissová, B. (Eds.).
-2022: _'The Stroyno Archaeological Project.
-Studies on the Roman Rural Settlement in Thrace'_.
+The full article discussing the epigraphic finds can be accessed at [here](https://dspace.cuni.cz/bitstream/handle/20.500.11956/172822/YURTA_STROYNO_SHM2_web.pdf?sequence=1) as part of the volume Tušlová, P., Weissová, B., Bakardzhiev, S. (Eds.).
+2022: _'The Yurta-Stroyno Archaeological Project: Studies on the Roman Rural Settlement in Thrace'_.
 Prague.

 ## Contact the author:
 petra.hermankova@cas.au.dk